catseye/Castile/README.markdown

 I wrote the interpreter in a very short span of time; most of it was done within 24 hours of starting (but consider that I ripped off some of the scanning/parsing code from ALPACA.)
-A few days later, I extended the implementation to also allow compiling to Javascript.
+A few days later, I extended the implementation to also allow compiling to Javascript, and a few days after that, I added a Ruby backend (why not, eh?)

 This document contains what is as close as there is to a specification of the language, in the form of a Falderal test suite.
-The interpreter and compiler both pass all the tests, but there are known shortcomings in both implementations (trying to use function values as closures is not prohibited and the result is undefined.)
+The interpreter and all compilers pass all the tests, but there are known shortcomings in at least the compilers (no name mangling, etc.)

 The `eg` directory contains a few example Castile programs, including a string tokenizer.

 One area where the Castile implementation is not entirely unremarkable is that the typechecker is not required to be run.
 Unchecked Castile is